-Cerebral palsy is damage to a child’s brain during pregnancy or the labor-and-delivery process, and it is often the result of avoidable medical errors.
-That damage can interfere with the normal communication between a child’s brain and body.
-A child with cerebral palsy may suffer lifelong consequences that negatively impact many of his or her sensory and physical processes, including speech, hearing, sight and the ability to walk and talk normally, etc. Cerebral palsy is often caused by a physician’s failure to properly manage the birth process, which in turn results in a lack of oxygen to a baby’s brain, causing brain tissue to be destroyed.
+Cerebral Palsy is damage to a child’s brain due to deprivation of oxygen during pregnancy or the labor-and-delivery process.
+Cerebral Palsy often is the result of mistakes made by medical providers overseeing the labor and delivery process.
+The injuries to a baby due to oxygen deprivation can interfere with the normal communication between a child’s brain and body.
+A child with Cerebral Palsy will typically suffer lifelong consequences that negatively impact many sensory and physical processes, including speech, hearing, sight and the ability to walk and talk normally.
+Cerebral Palsy is often caused by a physician’s failure to properly manage the birth process, which in turn results in a lack of oxygen to a baby’s brain, causing brain tissue to be destroyed.

 The factors and circumstances that can cause unnecessary injury to a newborn during the labor-and-delivery process are incredibly complex.
-Navigating these circumstances to determine whether a child’s cerebral palsy could and should have been avoided with proper medical care and treatment requires input not only from experienced lawyers, but also from medical experts of the highest quality.
-You can rely on our experience and experts to accurately interpret and evaluate your child’s medical care to determine whether your child’s condition could have been prevented – and, if so, the very best way to prove it in court.
+Navigating these circumstances to determine whether a child’s Cerebral Palsy could and should have been avoided with proper medical care and treatment requires input from our team of accomplished and experienced lawyers, and the team of high-level medical experts with whom we work to investigate your case.
+You can rely on our proven experience and experts to accurately interpret and evaluate your child’s medical records to conclusively determine whether your child’s condition could have been prevented – and, if so, the very best way to prove it in court.

-A child is most commonly diagnosed with cerebral palsy within the first two years of age.
-Oftentimes, however, a child’s labor and delivery and perinatal medical records contain clear signals of the diagnosis even before it is made.
-A child suffering from cerebral palsy will begin to demonstrate signs and symptoms of the condition, including a failure to reach early developmental milestones, delays in physical development and muscle coordination, delays in crawling or walking, stiff or tight muscles, walking on toes, and/or floppy muscle tone.
+A child is most commonly diagnosed with Cerebral Palsy within the first two years of age.
+Often, however, a child’s labor and delivery and perinatal medical records contain clear signals of the diagnosis even before it’s made.
+A child suffering from Cerebral Palsy will typically begin to demonstrate signs and symptoms of the condition, including a failure to reach early developmental milestones, delays in physical development and muscle coordination, delays in crawling or walking, stiff or tight muscles, walking on toes, and/or floppy muscle tone.
 Other neurologic systems can be negatively impacted by the condition, including bowel and bladder function, breathing, speech, eating, swallowing, learning, vision and hearing.
 Negligent delivery techniques can result in any of the three known types of cerebral palsy – spastic, athetoid and ataxic.

 During the labor-and-delivery process, physicians, midwives and obstetrical nurses must adhere to well-recognized and available techniques to closely monitor the health of the unborn child.
 These techniques have been developed over decades of obstetrical practice following a number of high-level medical studies.
 Appropriate monitoring during labor and delivery is an important and fundamental aspect of sound obstetrical medical practice, and any sign of fetal distress can be a clue that the unborn child is suffering from conditions such as hypoxia (inadequate oxygen supply) or anoxia (total lack of oxygen).
 Physicians, midwives and obstetrical nurses have at their disposal many tools to diagnose fetal distress in a timely fashion – before a child suffers injury.
 Whether it’s through the use of ultrasound, bio-physical profiles, stress tests, non-stress tests or fetal monitoring strips during labor, applicable standards of medical care require physicians to appreciate and respond quickly to any evidence of fetal distress, including by ordering emergency or STAT C-section delivery to prevent the unborn child from suffering brain injury or other permanent injury.

-Erbs palsy is a condition caused by injury to a child’s brachial plexus – the large system of nerves that runs down the spinal column to muscles in the shoulders and arms.
+Erb’s Palsy is a condition caused by injury to a child’s brachial plexus – the large system of nerves that runs down the spinal column to muscles in the shoulders and arms.
 A child is especially vulnerable to this type of injury during the labor and delivery process, and physicians are expected to utilize well-known and accepted techniques to protect newborns from these injuries.
-When a newborn suffers this injury as a result of a physician’s failure to take advantage of these techniques, he or she has deviated from applicable standards of medical care, and can be held responsible for the resulting injury which can cause total or partial paralysis of a child’s shoulder and arm, and other profound physical consequences.
+When a newborn suffers this injury as a result of a physician’s failure to take advantage of these techniques, the physician has deviated from applicable standards of medical care, and can be held responsible for the resulting injury which can cause total or partial paralysis of a child’s shoulder and arm, and other profound physical consequences.

 During delivery of a newborn, the baby’s shoulder can get stuck in the birth canal or on the mother’s pelvis.
 When this occurs, the baby’s natural progression through the birth canal, and the delivery process, are delayed.
 Physicians and midwifes have at their disposal many medical tools that will signal when delivery is being compromised by shoulder dystocia.
 These medical professionals are expected to be aware of these tools to identify these complications and use them in a timely fashion.
 They are also expected to take advantage of time-tested and standard delivery protocols to remedy dystocia which may be causing a delay in the delivery process.
 It is imperative to identify this complication and take steps to alleviate it in a timely manner because the failure to do so can cause permanent and profound injury to the unborn baby – including physical injury to the nerves that control spinal and upper extremity function, and other neurologic injuries resulting from a lack of oxygen to the brain.
 Physicians must work quickly and safely to ensure the baby does not suffer from oxygen deprivation, nerve stretch injuries, and the like.